-"I don't mind students using AI as long as it's disclosed with evidence," says Reggie, who teaches in Maine.
+"I don't mind students using AI as long as it's disclosed with evidence," says Reggie Clark, a high school English teacher and adjunct college professor from Maine.
 "If you used AI for planning and outlining, show me screenshots of that process or your AI usage log.
-That split-screen view where I can see what the student wrote versus what AI suggested - that's transparency done right."
+When I can see what the student wrote versus what AI suggested - that's transparency done right."